Nashville Family Fun

 EXPERIENCE THE MUSIC

 Be musical at the Country Music Hall of Fame's Musical Petting Zoo, offering young musicians the chance to try new and familiar instruments.
-The Country Music Hall of Fame and Museum's new exhibit Flyin' Saucers Rock & Roll: The Cosmic Genius of Sam Phillips explores the life and career of Sam Phillips, and the social and cultural impact of the music he created.
+Some of the new exhibits at the The Country Music Hall of Fame and Museum's include Flyin' Saucers Rock & Roll: The Cosmic Genius of Sam Phillips explores the life and career of Sam Phillips, and the social and cultural impact of the music he created.
 Also, check out Dylan, Cash, and the Nashville Cats: A New Music City, which tells the story of Nashville's music scene in the late 1960s and early 1970s.
 And before you go make sure to look at their family programs.
 Other free family programs include a Country Dance Workshop, Costume Design with Katy K and making letterpress art with Hatch Show Print.
 Be serenaded by the Nashville Symphony with several performances of all types of music at the Schermerhorn Symphony Center.
 The Johnny Cash Museum holds the largest and most comprehensive collection of Johnny Cash artifacts and memorabilia in the world.
 And kids 5 and under get in free!
 They have an awesome exhibit called Legends of Sun Records featuring artifacts that spotlight Johnny Cash, Elvis Presley, Roy Orbison, Jerry Lee Lewis, Carl Perkins and drummer W.S.
 Holland.

 EXPLORE NASHVILLE'S PAST